 Are you passionate about farm animal welfare?
 Subscribe to FarmSense!

-The BC SPCA processes your personal information to provide you with the products and services you have requested as well as for advertising and analytics purposes.
-More information on uses and how you can opt out may be found in our privacy policy.
+The BC SPCA uses your personal information to update you on our work for animals as well as for advertising and analytics purposes.
+More information on uses and how to opt-out can be found in our Privacy Policy.